knpuniversity/symfony/knpu/ep5-forms/changing-validation-messages.md

 We don't have any translation files yet, so create a new directory called `translations` in `app/Resources`.
 Inside, add a new file: `validators.yml`.
-This is `validators` because the message is being translated through that domain.
+This is `validators` because the message is being translated in that domain.

 Inside, paste the string and set it to